-The health of your heart – and actually of your entire body – depends upon a strong network of blood vessels.
+The health of your heart – and actually of your entire body – depends upon a strong network of healthy blood vessels.
 From the womb through old age, healthy arteries, capillaries and veins are essential for optimal functioning of all organs, muscles and nerves.
 They fuel and cleanse your body in two ways: efficient nutrient delivery (fuel) and removal of toxins (cleanse/detox).
 Their main job is to deliver more blood flow where needed, or constrict to reduce blood flow when necessary.

 If your blood vessels don’t open or narrow as required, then blood, oxygen and nutrients can’t get to where they’re needed, whether it’s the brain, the gut, the muscles, or back to the heart.
 Poor condition of your blood vessels can lead to major illness of the heart, including atherosclerosis (clogged or blocked arteries), as well as varicose veins, aneurysm, and other diseases of veins and arteries in the periphery of the body.